 In addition to sudden death, FLHS is associated with decreased egg production.

-Affected birds are usually found dead without clinical signs.
-Layers with FLHS have increased blood levels of estrogen, osteocalcin, and leptinlike protein.
-There seems to be concomitant upregulation in bone turnover, which is significant in a laying hen that already relies on substantial daily flux of calcium in and out of the skeleton.
+Layers with FLHS have increased blood concentrations of estrogen, osteocalcin, and leptinlike protein.
+There seems to be concomitant upregulation in bone turnover, which is noteworthy in a laying hen that already relies on substantial daily flux of calcium in and out of the skeleton.

-The liver is usually enlarged, putty colored, and friable, showing varying degrees of hemorrhage.
-The abdominal cavity often contains large amounts of oily, unsaturated fat.
+The liver is usually enlarged, putty colored, and friable, showing varying amounts of hemorrhage (see ).
+The abdominal cavity often contains large amounts of oily unsaturated fat.
 The ovary is usually active, at least in the early stages of FLHS, and the metabolic and physical stress associated with oviposition may be factors that induce the final, fatal hemorrhage.
-Affected birds often have pale combs, either due to reduced egg production or blood loss.

-The degree of FLHS can be described as a poultry liver hemorrhage score, which is usually based on a scale of 1–5:
+The extent of FLHS can be described as a poultry liver hemorrhage score, which is usually based on a scale of 1–5:

 1 = no hemorrhage

 5 = > 25 hemorrhages, as well as a massive, usually fatal, hemorrhage